Tundra Nutrient Seasonality

 Meet the Team

 Ms. Steiner grew up loving the outdoors, spending time exploring the backyard woods with her faithful Bassett hound Falstaff, enjoying family camping trips in the Rocky Mountains, and learning to canoe in the Ozarks of Missouri.
 A high school Biology teacher inspired her to learn more about the natural world, and early observations of endangered whooping cranes fed the curiosity that led her to major in Biology at the University of Central Missouri.
 A quest for adventure after graduation led her to the Nantahala Outdoor Center in Bryson City, North Carolina, where she spent a number of years canoeing, backpacking, and exploring rivers and trails around the country.
-She eventually returned to her biological training, and worked as a research technician at Coweeta Hydrologic Laboratory near where she now resides in Franklin, NC.
+She eventually returned to her biological training to work as a research technician at Coweeta Hydrologic Laboratory in Western North Carolina.
 Besides helping scientists gather a variety of data about soils, forest health, and streams, she volunteered to become involved with a science program for students called the Schoolyard LTER (Long Term Ecological Research) program.
 She enjoyed teaching authentic science to the kids so much that she decided to return to school for her Master’s degree, this time in Science Education with an emphasis in Biology.
-She presently teaches high school students at Macon Early College, helping them to learn about and enjoy the natural world through courses in Earth Science, Biology, and Physics.
+After teaching a number of years at Macon Early College in Franklin, NC, she now teaches at Murphy High School in Cherokee County, North Carolina; guiding students to learn about and enjoy the natural world through courses in Earth/Environmental Science and Biology.

 Michael Weintraub is an assistant professor in the Department of Environmental Sciences at the University of Toledo, where he studies terrestrial ecosystem and global change ecology.
 His research program is focused on understanding the mechanisms underlying basic ecosystem processes and how they are affected by impacts such as climate change and nutrient deposition.
 His overall research goal is to understand the controls on ecosystem processes such as decomposition, and transformations of both inorganic and organic soil nutrients.
 Dr. Weintraub uses a range of research tools in order study questions that range from the scale of microbial communities up to the ecosystem level.
 Learn more about Dr. Weintraub's research here [http://www.eeescience.utoledo.edu/faculty/weintraub/csas.htm]